 Ordering and Prices

 The easiest way to order is by using Paypal.
 You do not need to have your own Paypal account to use this facility with your own card.
 When you click ‘buy now’ it should bring up boxes for you to enter the product wanted and price.
 This not like the common shopping trolley – just enter the names (and number if more than one) of the wanted kits and in the second box enter their total cost without any P and P charges.
-My Paypal button has been set to then automatically add £5 to your total for UK post and packing; for European orders please increase the price by £2 and by £4 for the rest of the world to cover the additional overseas mail charges.
+My Paypal button has been set to then automatically add £5 to your total for UK post and packing; for European orders please increase the price by £2 and by £5 for the rest of the world except the USA, to cover the additional overseas mail charges.
 The US postal system is now very expensive so needs a £10 supplement – sorry!
-The Paypal payment should be automatically directed to Walford Electronics Ltd. at firstname.lastname@example.org
+The Paypal payment should be automatically directed to Walford Electronics Ltd. at email@example.com

 Group Construction Projects

 If the numbers of kits wanted are reasonable I may be able to offer a discount for multiple orders.
 My stocks of individual kits are usually small so advance warning is essential – it is generally best for the course organiser or Club to make such orders.
 Course instructors should emphasize to candidates, especially for less experienced people, the value and thrill obtained from using the built item on air afterwards, instead of just choosing the cheapest item that will get you through some exam!
 So I always recommend a receiver in preference to other very simple kits – please feel free to consult me – firstname.lastname@example.org